DennisWayo/denniswayo.github.io/_pages/about.md

 He is the creator of SchroSIM, a scalable quantum-photonic circuit simulator designed for Gaussian and non-Gaussian architectures, and lead developer of PhoQSim, a learning-augmented photonic compiler that integrates ML-surrogate models with nonlinear Schrödinger propagation and TDDFT-informed device physics.
 His work connects the physics of photonic hardware with compiler-level abstractions, a direction that aligns with current research in quantum error correction, MBQC-style cluster-state computation, and software frameworks for large-scale fault-tolerant systems.

-Dennis is completing his PhD in Chemical Engineering at Universiti Malaysia Pahang, where he investigates photon activation in rare-earth ion systems and quantum optical models for hydrogen and CO$_2$.
+Dennis is completing his PhD in Chemical Engineering at Universiti Malaysia Pahang, where he investigates photon activation in rare-earth ion systems and quantum optical models for hydrogen and CO$_2$ splitting.
 In parallel, he is pursuing the Master of Science in Computer Science (OMSCS) at the Georgia Institute of Technology with a focus on algorithms, systems, and quantum software.
 He also completed Princeton University’s specialization in Computer Architecture, deepening his understanding of cross-layer compiler/runtime design, a core requirement for emerging quantum architectures.

 ---
 **Quantum Software • Photonic Architectures • Fault-Tolerant Systems**